 Be knowledgeable about all VU, Peabody and departmental policies and procedures so that, in the absence of the Administrative Officer, needs and inquiries can be appropriately addressed.

-The most competitive candidates are likely to have a Master's degree in Accounting, Business Administration or Public Administration with 3 years grants and contracts related experience.
+The most competitive candidates are likely to have a Master's degree (or a Bachelor's degree with the equivalent experience) in Accounting, Business Administration or Public Administration with grants and contracts related experience.

 Must have substantial grants management experience, preferably in higher education.